dkeathley/6.2410-lab/intro.md

   - Pre-lab questions -- 10%
   - Open-ended design lab proposal and presentation -- 15%
   - Open-ended design laboratory (final report and presentation) -- 40%

+## Late Submission Policy

+Submissions are due by the posted due date.
+Late submissions will be penalized at a rate of 5 points per day late down to half credit.

 ## Open-Ended Design Project